-The Oracle Enterprise Backup Utility uses SQL\NetTM to access the Backup Catalog.

-Tip: After every series of backups of your target database, use NetWorker to back up the Backup Catalog database, so that it can be restored in case of failure.
-To back up the Backup Catalog database, use the Oracle shell script obkexp.sh to export the database to disk.
+The Oracle Enterprise Backup Utility uses SQLNetTM to access the Backup Catalog.
+If you are using EBU 2.0 or earlier, you should use NetWorker to back up the Backup Catalog database so it can be restored in case of failure.
+To back up the Backup Catalog database, use Oracle's shell script obkexp.sh to export the database to disk.
 Refer to the Oracle7 Enterprise Backup Utility Administrator's Guide for the procedure.
 Then use NetWorker to back up the files.